emilwidlund/framer-form/documentation/Light.md

 - `visible` - Bool - Specifies if the light should render or not.
 Default is `true`
 - `states` - Object - The light states.
 - `light` - Light - Returns the native THREE.Light
-- `target` - Object - A target to cast light towards.
-Similar to Model's lookAt-method.
-Default is `null`

 #### Type-specific Properties